-Mayor Pete Buttigieg will join City leaders and regional partners for the grand opening of South Bend’s Technology Resource Center (TRC) in Ignition Park on November 6, 2019.
-The ribbon cutting will consist of a 9:00 a.m. panel of local tech leaders followed by remarks from Mayor Buttigieg.
+On November 6, 2019, Mayor Pete Buttigieg joined City leaders and regional partners for the grand opening of South Bend’s Technology Resource Center (TRC) in Ignition Park.

 The TRC was built with the mission of democratizing technology and catalyzing inclusive innovation in the region.
 The TRC is a co-location between the City’s Department of Innovation & Technology, South Bend Code School, and the Bloomberg-funded Commuters Trust.
 Adjacent to the core tenants is a training space open for use to nonprofits, residents, and City partners.